yourpurebredpuppy logo

 2. Bounciness.
 Young English Pointers (up to about two years old) romp and jump with great vigor, and things can go flying, including small children and infirm people.

 3. Training difficulties.
 English Pointers are not dominant dogs, but they can be a challenge to train because they are so easily distracted by exciting sights, sounds, and scents.
 It takes some training experience to hold the dog's attention.
-Read more about English Pointer Training.
+Follow my free online training programs.

 Michele Welton with BuffyAbout the author: Michele Welton has over 40 years of experience as a Dog Trainer, Dog Breed Consultant, and founder of three Dog Training Centers.
 An expert researcher and author of 15 books about dogs, she loves helping people choose, train, and care for their dogs.